25 Tips and Tricks to Negotiate Travel Nursing Pay and Contracts

 Check out our free negotiating eBook to discover more about how to create win-win agreements with travel nursing agencies.
 The book includes tons of information on this topic; far too much to include in this post.

 Wheeler also points out that it’s easy to draw false conclusions from negotiating experiences because we don’t have all the information from the other side.
-However, writing things down both before and after negotiations can be greatly beneficial.
+However, writing things down both before and after negotiations is greatly beneficial.
 Write down what you know as well as your assumptions about the other side before and after in order to improve your skills.

-20. Practice Makes Perfect
+21. Practice Makes Perfect

 Research indicates that you can greatly enhance your negotiating skills by practicing.
 You can practice with a friend or a neutral party to achieve results.
 Interestingly, women gained much more from practicing than their male counterparts.

-21. Women Perform Better as Agents
+22. Women Perform Better as Agents

 Studies also show that women negotiate much more assertively when they negotiate for someone else than they do when they negotiate for themselves.
 Researchers believe that this is because negotiating for others is a more communal endeavor which is more consistent with traditional roles.
 So, try approaching your travel nurse negotiations as a representative of your family or posterity.

-22. Objective Measures More Impactful for Women
+23. Objective Measures More Impactful for Women

 Research indicates that women need to legitimize their salary requests during negotiations more often than men in order to be successful.
 Therefore, experts recommend that women use objective performance measures to accomplish this.